lammps/lammps/doc/src/fix_damping_cundall.rst

    {T_d}_k = - \gamma_a \, T_k \, \mathrm{sign}(T_k \omega_k)

 The larger the coefficients, the faster the kinetic energy is reduced.

-If the optional keyword *scale* is used, :math:`\gamma_l` and :math:`\gamma_a` can be scaled up or down by the specified factor for atoms of that type.
-It can be used multiple times to adjust :math:`\gamma` for several atom types.
+If the optional keyword *scale* is used, :math:`\gamma_l` and :math:`\gamma_a` can be scaled up or down by the specified factor for atoms.
+This factor can be set for different atom types and thus the *scale* keyword used multiple times followed by the atom type and the associated scale factor.
+Alternately the scaling factor can be computed for each atom (e.g. based on its radius) by using an :doc:`atom-style variable <variable>`.

 ..
 Note::